vityavv/language/writing/usage.md

 ```

 ### if
+### elif
+### else
 This command takes an unlimited number of arguments and evaluates them.
 If they evaluate to true then the code continues.
-However, if they evaluate to false, it skips to the next `fi` command.
-Not providing a `fi` command results in an error.
+However, if they evaluate to false, the program looks for the next `elif` statement.
+For each `elif` statement, it checks if the condition given is true.
+If it is, then it does the code in the `elif` statement, and goes to the end of the block.
+If it doesn't, it moves on to the next `elif` statement.
+If there are no elif statements, or none of the conditions given in the elif statements evaluate to true, the program searches for the next `else` statement.
+You cannot have more than one else statement for every if block.
+The code in the `else` statement executes, if one is given, and then it goes to the `fi`.

+To elaborate: `elif` and `else` statements are *completely optional*, however you must include a `fi` statement to end your block.
 ```
-if 5, ==, 5
-	print "Everything is okay!"
-	inputnum "num", "Input a number greater than five" if num, <=, 5
-		print "You put a number that was less than five!" fi
-	if num, >, 5
-		print "That's great!
-Next question"
-	fi
-	inputnum "numtwo", "Input a number less than five" if num, >, 5, and, numtwo, <, 5 print "You're an honest person!"
-	fi
-fi
+input "command", "Enter a command: " if command, ==, "hi"
+	print "Your command was hi.
+I like that command" elif command, ==, "orange"
+	print "I really love oranges, thanks" elif command, ==, "apple"
+	print "I do not like apples, and I do not like you" else
+	print "I don't know anything about that..." fi
 ```

 Here's an example that shows different ways you can use if statements.
 You can use `>=`, `<=`, `>`, `<`, `==`, `!=`, to evaluate numbers, and then `and` or `or` to combine different evaluations.
-You can also use `==` on strings.
+You can also use `==` or `!=` on strings.

 ### fi
 See if.
-This does nothing.
+This ends an if block.

 ### while
 See if to see how expressions are parsed.
 The difference between this and if lies in the partner function, `elihw`.
 It skips past `elihw` if the expression given evaluates to false, but if it doesn't it just keeps going.